 - Availability of supportive measures, including written notification to victims about options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or other protective measures.
-SSU will make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement. - Protective measures may include, but are not limited to, course or work reassignments, course or work accommodations, no-contact directives, limitation on extracurricular activities, removal from the university community, referral to a university disciplinary process, review and/or revision of university practices or policies, assistance managing court-issued protective orders, academic accommodations, and/or training. - Consider the complainant's wishes with respect to supportive measures. - Provide written notification to complainant about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community. - Explain to the complainant the process for filing a complaint.
+SSU will make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement. - Consider the complainant's wishes with respect to supportive measures. - Provide written notification to complainant about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community. - Explain to the complainant the process for filing a complaint.